Evaluation of Implementation of a National Point-of-care Ultrasound Training Program

-- Evaluate provider skill acquisition and retention, and frequency of POCUS use after participation in the POCUS Training Course.
+- Evaluate provider skill acquisition and retention, and the frequency of POCUS use after participation in a POCUS training course;

-- Determine the effect of the POCUS Training Course and implementation facilitation on facility-level frequency of POCUS use.
+- Determine the effect of VA’s POCUS training course and implementation facilitation on facility-level frequency of POCUS use;

 - Determine provider- and facility-level barriers and facilitators to POCUS use in the VA system; and

 Principal Investigator: Nilam J. Soni, MD, MS; contact at Nilam.Soni@va.gov or Sonin@uthscsa.edu .